 But let’s be honest: we’ve all gotten schwag that immediately goes in the trash.
 I try to offer customers something different—something relevant to their experience, their future, and the amount of money they spent—and most importantly, I send it from the heart.
 So far, customers seem to appreciate it.

-Understanding and developing a great customer experience is how Masterplans has gained an A+ rating from the Better Business Bureau over 12 years, one of the highest average ratings by employees on Glassdoor, and being named one of the 20 best places to work in Portland.
-Yes, a great customer experience takes time and money, but I can tell you first-hand that it’s what has set Masterplans apart from other business plan development companies over the last 15 years.
+Understanding and developing a great customer experience is how Masterplans has gained an A+ rating from the Better Business Bureau for over a decade, one of the highest average ratings by employees on Glassdoor, and being named one of the 20 best places to work in Portland.
+Yes, a great customer experience takes time and money, but I can tell you first-hand that it’s what has set Masterplans apart from other business plan development companies over the last 17 years.
 We are continually relying on client feedback to get even better, every day.